 How to apply

 First of all, decide on the project(s) that are most relevant to your research interests from the list available.
 You may apply for up to three projects of interest on your application form.
-These choices are not ‘fixed’; they can be discussed further should you be invited to attend one of our Interview Days.
-At this point, you are encouraged to make direct contact with potential project supervisors to discuss their project and to arrange a meeting during November/December 2012.
+At this point, you are strongly encouraged to make direct contact with potential project supervisors to discuss their project and to arrange a meeting during October-December 2017.
 It is your responsibility to arrange meetings with Supervisors – if you are invited to an interview day, this is dictated by supervisor nominations, so you are unlikely to get nominated by a supervisor unless you have made contact with them, in addition to submitting an online application.

 Go to the Online application and ensure you read all the instructions carefully.

 If you have not already registered for an account, do so first of all.
 You can then make separate applications under this account for the DTP studentships, and any other studentships you may be interested in.

 Create a new application for the BBSRC DTP studentship.
 Select “Postgraduate Research” as the “Academic Career” on the application form.

 Work your way through the application form, including all details as requested.
 Some information on how to complete some sections as follows:

 On the "Programme description" section of the application form search for and select “BBSRC DTP PhD Programme”.

 Part 3 - “Proposed Research” section.
 Identify your first choice supervisor and project title (this should be the lead supervisor name on the project).
 In the Further information section, list up to two more lead supervisors and project titles.